teddy-vltn/vinted-discord-bot/readme.md

 ## How to Use It?

+If you want to simply use and try it out, you can use my bot at this link: https://web.telegram.org/k/#@vinteditemsbot or search for `@vinteditemsbot` on Telegram.
+(Please note that it may not be available 24/7)

+Start by sending the `/start` command to the bot.
+It will guide you through the process.

 ### Configuration

 Before you can start using the Vinted Real Monitor, you need to configure the application.
 The configuration settings are stored in a file named `config.yaml`.
 You need to provide your Telegram bot token in this file.
 You can obtain a bot token from BotFather on Telegram.